 11. What are the legal consequences of being found guilty of bribery offences?

 Individuals face up to ten years' imprisonment.
 The Criminal Code sets out numerous different lengths of imprisonment for different forms and values of bribery.
 Generally, those receiving or accepting to receive or requesting a bribe are sanctioned more seriously than those offering or giving the bribe.

 Companies can be subject to a fine; to limitation of its activities (most commonly debarment from public procurement); or dissolution.
 The maximum amount of the fine is three times the value of the advantage achieved or sought to be achieved by the crime.

-Individual perpetrators who commit an offence as executives of a company can also be disqualified from holding such positions, for a definite period, or for life.
+Individual perpetrators who commit an offense as executives of a company can also be disqualified from holding such positions, for a definite period, or for life.

-Companies convicted of bribery offences may also face debarment from public procurement contracts under the EU Public Procurement Directive.
+Companies convicted of bribery offenses may also face debarment from public procurement contracts under the EU Public Procurement Directive.